FTHPC/Correlation_Compressibility/README.md

 [DATASET] can be either [NYX] or [SCALE]

-After running the above script, an *.RData file(s) will be produced giving the approprirate timing information of the training and prediction models.
+After running the above script, an *.RData file(s) will be produced giving the approprirate timing information of the training and prediction for the regression models.

 Note: A quicker and more efficient quantized entropy method is demonstrated in ```qentropy.cc```
 #### The following below runs ```qentropy.cc```